Buying a car is an interesting experience.

 But before you sign the proverbial dotted line, let’s talk about the pros and cons of buying a new car.

-Is Buying a New Car a Good Idea: the Pros of Buying a New Car
+The Pros of Buying a New Car

 Aside from the obvious (new cars have never been driven by another owner), there are some distinct advantages to buying new instead of used.